I have an insatiable appetite for knowledge, and always question the status quo. Drop the dogma!

 I think that we have way more power to change our bodies and minds in positive ways than we ever give ourselves credit for, and my work endeavors to help people realize this innate power.

-You will not come in to see me and have a "typical" massage.
-Not that there's anything wrong with that, it's just not what I most love to do.
-If you are ready to make some big changes, I am here to help you achieve them.
+While massage therapy has been my main professional title for about 20 years now, you will not come in to see me and experience a "typical" massage.
+Not that there's anything wrong with that, it's just not where I think we can create the greatest change.
+If you are ready to make some big shifts, I am here to help you.
 It will take work - for both of us - but the results will be nothing short of amazing.
 That being said, if you really just want a chill out and relax kinda treatment, who am I to tell you what your body needs?

 If you're a therapist, and you're feeling stuck, I'm also here to help you.